 Medicare Part D covers prescription drugs, and private insurance companies administer these plans.

-In this article, we discuss if Medicare covers tetanus shots, what the out-of-pocket expenses are, and how much tetanus shots cost.
+In this article, we discuss whether Medicare covers tetanus shots, the out-of-pocket expenses, and the cost of the shots.

-Some people know the disease as lockjaw because one of the common signs of tetanus infection is tight jaw muscles.
+Some people know the disease as lockjaw because tight jaw muscles are a common sign of tetanus infection.

 Tetanus is uncommon in the United States.